This article was updated in January 2026

 Cost Model and Pricing (GB Rates)

-Here’s a quick list of main pricing factors:
+Here’s a quick list of the main pricing factors in 2026:

 How is the archive priced?